vladoap/SoftUni/README.md

 # SoftUni
- Repository with solutions of problems in SoftUni's Java courses.
+ Repository with solutions to problems in SoftUni's Java courses.